thecoddiwompler/SQL-Practice/Consecutive Numbers/READme.md

 id is an autoincrement column.  </b>
 </br>

-Write an SQL query to find all numbers that appear at least three times consecutively.
+Write a SQL query to find all numbers that appear at least three times consecutively.

 Return the result table in any order.